v6d-io/v6d/docs/notes/troubleshooting.rst

     vineyard's installation.
 More specifically,

-    + For users, just install pyarrow and vineyard both using the :code:`pip` package mananger should be enough.
+    + For users, just install pyarrow and vineyard both using the :code:`pip` package manager should be enough.
 You could install them by

         .. code::